oshankkkk/shellhistory/README.md

 we can read the whole file and pass it to the memory, and we print it to the terminal The other way is to only read line by line yk how we used to do it, with os package we use Open method and then we to open a file the file data object is returned and we can print it line by line using a for loop

-to read a file in go we use the os module ii
+The file reading stuff are done by the Os package, cause it interacts with the os which has the file systems n stuff

 Also btw in go "" are use in string literals like yk "helo world" and '' are used in rune literals like '\n' n stuff

+File handling in golang is pretty simple when  you understand it like in python when you open a file in write mode it automatically creates a file it its not there and overwrites it when used more than once write.
+All those file management tasks like making the file it its new and overwriting it is done by one mode See in places like this you can see golangs main theme, it makes everything simple, like instead of puting all those features on 1 Golangs write mode which is walled WRONLY( its technially a constant flag thing in the os package) and it only writes stuff in a like, it doesnt make a new file or erase the old data and write a new one instead it has other flags for those too.
+I tbh think go is a better lanugage to learn as your 1st lanugage than python but this might be a pretty shalow take since ive only being playing around with this or less than a week.

 # Figureing out how to make the actual CLI tool

 I wanna get my hands on the shell history